-Gather together all the details you’ll need such as academic and employment history, any achievements and contact details for references.
+First, gather together all the details you’ll need, such as academic and employment history, any achievements and contact details for references.

-Study the job description which will explain the role and responsibilities, as well as the skills required to do the job.
+Study the job description carefully, as this will explain the role and responsibilities, as well as the skills required to do the job.
 The employer may divide these into ‘essential’ (skills and knowledge you must have) and ‘desirable’ criteria.
 You can refer to these when completing the application.

 Before you start to apply for a job, make sure you take some time to understand the role and the organisation.
 You’ll make a great first impression if you can demonstrate you’ve taken the time to understand the aims of the company and what they do.
 This will also allow you to tailor your CV and application form accordingly.

 Remember, this is just as much about whether the job is right for you.
 Make sure you’ve had a look at the terms and working arrangements to assess whether they are suitable for you.